jackbayliss/jackbayliss.github.io/content/portfolio.md

 ---

-### Dealer Stock Finance Platform
+### Add Working Capital -  Dealer Stock Finance Platform
-Was a key developer to a secure inventory finance portal for a fintech company.
+Was a key developer to the secure inventory finance portal for Add Working Capital.
 The platform serves car dealerships and manufacturers with features including stock financing, credit line access, and document submission.

 ---

-### Shopify API & ERP Link
+### Pipekit - Shopify API & ERP System Connection
 Built a custom Shopify integration system syncing over 35,000+ products between a proprietary ERP system and Shopify, product sync, inventory, and order data at scale.

 ---